Tom Brady changes course, announces he will return to Buccaneers for 2022 NFL season

 Brady’s retirement announcement had come amid confusion, and within days he began to waver on his decision to walk away from the sport.
 Less than a week after retiring, Brady said on his podcast that “you never say never” about a potential return to playing.

 The speculation about a prospective return intensified this weekend after Brady posted photos and a video to social media of him attending Manchester United’s soccer game Saturday with his family.
-The video showed Brady hesitating and giving a non-definitive answer, accompanied by a quizzical look, when he was asked by soccer star Cristiano Ronaldo if he actually was done playing.
+The video showed Brady hesitating and giving a non-definitive answer, accompanied by a quizzical look, when soccer star Cristiano Ronaldo asked him if he actually was done playing.

 Manchester United is owned by the Glazer family, which also owns the Buccaneers.